JuliaDynamics/DiscreteEvents.jl/docs/src/intro.md

     - [`setUnit!(sim::Clock, unit::FreeUnits)`](@ref setUnit!): set a clock unit.
     - `tau(sim::Clock).val`: return a unitless number for current time.

-    At the moment I find it not practical to work with units if e.g. I trace simulation times in a table or do plots.
+    At the moment I don't find it practical to work with units if for example I collect simulation events or variables with their time in a table or do plots.
 It seems easier not to use them as long you don't need automatic time conversion in your simulation projects.

-!!! note
-    You definitely need different clock variables if you run multiple simulations on parallel threads.
-In such cases each simulation should have its own clock.
-Please look at the [dicegame](examples/dicegame/dicegame.md) example for that.

 #### Types and functions